Abigail/Abigail.github.io/Src/Trapped/elephant.md

 #### Flat

-On the Flat Wedge, the %%PIECE%% stays to the far right, escaping along the edge of the Wedge.
+On the Flat Wedge, the **Elephant** stays to the far right, escaping along the edge of the Wedge.
 This means an escape velocity of
 \(\sqrt{2}\).